Forwardspace/VoidOS/README.md

 * Now prints random characters when you press a key!

 ## Installation
-(You need to have a i386-elf cross compiler installed.)
+(You need to have a i386-elf cross compiler installed.
+Also I just use absolute file paths, so you need to have the same file system and structure, have the same username etc. (preferably just be me))

 ### Linux
 Run `make all link final`.
 You can now burn the `voidos.iso` file to a USB drive or a CD, or simulate it, if you have qemu installed, by running `./simulate.sh`.
 Enjoy its full uselessness!